noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.v2.md

 #### Structural recursion

-- recursively decomposing algebraic data types into their respective parts/smaller pieces in a mechanical way
+- recursively decomposing algebraic data types into their respective parts in a mechanical way
   - i.e. decompose data into its component parts based on the shape (mechanics) of the data
+  - basically its whenever you implement logic based on the shape of some entity; enabling you to abstract over subtypes of the domain
 - polymorphic decomposition: OOP style;
-  - product types: where a trait provides a method thats expected to be overridden by its subtypes
+  - product types: where a trait provides a concrete method thats expected to be overridden by its subtypes
-  - sumtypes: where a trait requires a method thats required to be implemented by its subtypes
+  - sumtypes: where a trait provides an abstract method thats required to be implemented by its subtypes
 - pattern matching decomposition: functional style:
+  - i.e. whenever you use a match statement
 - when to choose which: depends on the kind of extensibility required in the future
-  - polymorphic: adding new data doesnt require changing existing code
+  - polymorphic: adding new data doesnt require changing existing code (because you provide the implementation on the base entity)
     - you simply add the new data to the base trait / companion object
   - functional: adding new methods doesnt require changing existing code
-    - you simply provide the method in the base trait and update the pattern match in the trait/companion object
+    - you add the concrete method to a base trait, which pattern matches across all subtypes and applies (potentially) a distinct implementation for each subtype

 ```scala
 // structural recursion with polymorphic dispatch (aka polymorphism)